10 Reasons to Visit Southwest Arkansas in the Fall

 Southwest Arkansas is home to three Epic mountain bike trails: The Womble Trail, the Lake Ouachita Vista Trail and sections of the Ouachita National Recreation Trail.
 Epic routes, a recognition given by IMBA (International Mountain Bicycling Association), are known around the country and world as ‘must ride’ trails for mountain bikers to try out.
 Overall, Arkansas has five Epic mountain bike routes, a testament to the great terrain we have for biking in the state.

 Mount Ida is well known as being not only the Quartz Crystal Capital of the World, but also as home to the annual World Championship Crystal Dig!
 You can compete in this championship event, which takes place each October, or check out one of the many places to dig for crystals in town like Wegner Crystal Mines.

 Owner’s David and Sylvia Reddin have made visiting Suzanne’s Fruit Farm in Hampton an annual tradition for many.
 The 155-acre PYO (pick your own) farm has been in business since 1975 and its fall lineup includes family events like hayride tours and pumpkin harvests.
 Find Suzanne's Fruit Farm calendar for harvesting fruit at different times during the year.

-Timberfest is an annual tradition in Sheridan and among the highlights of this event, which occurs Oct.
-3-4, is the lumberjack competition.
+Timberfest is an annual tradition in Sheridan and among the highlights of this event, which occurs every October, is the lumberjack competition.
 This contest has been televised on ESPN and lumberjacks from across Arkansas and the region go there to compete.
 Timberfest in general pays homage to the heritage of the area.
 Timber has long played an important role in town with towering pines found throughout the region.
 While in town, be sure to visit the Grant County Museum too if you can!